-Boarder of the Year Award (For each House)
+Boarder of the Term/Year Award (For each House)

-For students who demonstrate impeccable behavior, adhere to curfew times, show support for other students and keep their rooms in good order throughout the year may be nominated (Appendix D) by the Houseparent's and the Head of Houses.
+For students who demonstrate impeccable behavior, adhere to curfew times, show support for other students and keep their rooms in good order throughout the year may be nominated (Appendix D) by the Houseparents and the Head of Houses.
 There may be a maximum of three runner-up for this award.

-Appendix C

-Please provide as much detail as possible.

-Nomination form for awards Date:
+Appendix C Please provide as much detail as possible.
+Nomination form for awards

-To be completed by the Director of Studies/Head of House/ST Name of Award: Name of student: Name of Nominee Course/subjects student is studying % Attendance to date completing their qualification.
-This could include success at a significant improvement/progress, or overcoming hardship, Contribution to the college and/or wider community - (could include being an active member of the Student Council, contributing to the whole student body, supporting at events, supporting other students and/or raising funds for charity) Endeavor award .
+To be completed by the Director of S House/ST/ Sports Coordinator studies/Director of Student Services/ Head of Name of Award: Name of student: Name of Nominee Course/subjects student is studying % Attendance to date Personal achievement - (rather than merely completing their qualification.
+This could include success at a national level, achieved beyond expectation, made significant improvement/progress, or overcoming hardship, disability or other personal adversity) vider community - (could include being an active he whole student body, supporting at events, supporting Curriculum Student of the term - (Each Director of Studies will nominate one student from each of their areas to receive this award on a termly basis.
+Those students that are chosen; i.e. those students that were awarded in their areas at the end of each term will be put forward to receive the Student of the Year award) - rector of Studies will nominate one student from each of asis and take into consideration the student's academic

+Endeavor award .
 (The endeavor award is a way of giving recognition to a student who has had to overcome significant challenges throughout their course but despite this has worked consistently hard throughout the year demonstrating absolute commitment to their College studies.
 This could be someone who has provided support for others, involved themselves in fund raising or other events or experienced personal challenges) Progress award.
 (The students that are nominated for this award will not necessarily be the highest achieving student but one that has made considerable progress during the course of the year.
-In considering nominations for this award Academic Director will be taking into consideration the starting and finishing points of the student, attitude to learning, attendance and punctuality, academic progress and personal development progress) Additional Comments.
+In considering nominations for this award, Academic Director will consider the student's starting and finishing points, attitude to learning, attendance and punctuality, academic progress and personal development progress).
+Sports student of the year (For students who have excelled in their chosen sport, encouraged others to participate, have been helpful to the staff and other students throughout the year).
+Additional Comments.
 (Please add comments that you feel support your nomination)